md-mubin-hasan/Git-Practice/README.md

 git remote
-git remote add origin url  //instead of origin, we can give any name git remote -v  //it shows kotha theke push or pull kora hobe git push -u origin master   //ei command kaj korbena jodi SSH key add kora na thake git push origin branchname //branchname can also be master git push -d origin branchname //remote repository te jei branchname er branch thakbe seta delete hoye jabe
+git remote add origin url  //instead of origin, we can give any name git remote -v  //it shows kotha theke push or pull kora hobe git push -u origin master   //ei command kaj korbena jodi SSH key add kora na thake //"origin": "origin" is the name of the remote repository.
+When you clone a repository from a remote source, Git automatically creates a remote named "origin" that points to the original repository you cloned from.
+In this context, "origin" specifies the remote repository where you want to push your local commits.
+"master": "master" is the name of the local branch you want to push to the remote repository.
+The "master" branch is the default branch name in Git, but some repositories may use a different default branch name, such as "main".
+You can replace "master" with the name of another local branch if you want to push a different branch. git push origin branchname //branchname can also be master git push -d origin branchname //remote repository te jei branchname er branch thakbe seta delete hoye jabe